Mallick17/Grafana-Monitoring-Tool/README.md

    ./prometheus --config.file=prometheus.yml
    ```
 5. **Accessing Prometheus UI**
-   After starting Prometheus, you can access it by visiting
+   After starting Prometheus, we can access it by visiting
    ```sh
    http://<Public-IPv4>:9090
    ```